faisalqureshi/webify/manual/introduction.md

 1. `sudo apt-get install texlive-full`
 2. `sudo apt-get install pandoc`
 3. Get [Webify](https://github.com/faisalqureshi/webify)
 4. Setup Python.
 The current version of webify uses Python > 3.0.
 Run `pip -r install webify/webify/requirements.txt` to set up Python.
-Optionally you can use `venv` to create a standalone webify Python environemnt.
+Optionally you can use `venv` to create a standalone webify Python environment.
 See [here](https://docs.python.org/3/library/venv.html) for more details.
 5. Add webify/webify directory to PATH environment variable.
 This folder contains two scripts `mdfile` and `webify`.
 Use these scripts to run the utilities.

 ## Usage